Welcome, Rush Limbaugh, live from the EIB's Southern Command.

 How's that go?

-But uh uh it was interesting.
+But it was interesting.

-There was some Reaganesque in there.
+There was some Reagan-esque in there.

-I uh that's what I was a little uh optimistic.
+That's when I was a little optimistic.

-She's not happy today.
+She is not happy today.

-I did want to also say I thought Warren's speech really threw the gauntlet down to President Obama to uh uh you know the responsibility and everything is fine, but to also understand that uh there's bigger uh bigger force at work here uh to uh to understand that and to uh heal the country up and and uh I'll I'll I'll be thinking about this great country as I exhale one of my fine uh uh domestic made cigars later in the day, Rush.
+I did want to also say I thought Warren's speech really threw the gauntlet down to President Obama to, you know, the responsibility and everything is fine, but to also understand that there's a bigger force at work here to understand that and to heal the country up.

 And I'm really glad that you have the ability to interpret gobbledygook.

-It's something that I have never ever been able to do.
+It's something that I have never, ever been able to do.

 Same thing with gobbledygook.

-But in this case, uh, it was perfect.
+But in this case, it was perfect.

-I mean, it was Elizabeth Alexander was ideal today.
+Elizabeth Alexander was ideal today.

-And remember, I mean the rain that is falling on your head is making your hair wet.
+And remember, I mean, the rain that is falling on your head is making your hair wet unless you have an umbrella.

 And if you have an umbrella, be careful not to stab someone accidentally with it.